hanscappelle/windfoil-wind-finder-android-app/README.md

 - improve UI (more graphics and colours)
   - allow for custom colours, hours, warnings, thresholds, ...
   - optimize use of screen width
-- add about information to app
-  - api info and libs
-  - explain how to add locations, also in app
 - Custom Config Options
   - (opt) how many days in the past
+- Implement notifications
+- Cache data from last call and persist

 ## Bugs